epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/video_script.md

 Duration : 2 min

-## 1) Context \[20sec\]
+## 1) Context \[10sec\]

 Hello !
 We are team Greenlight.

-In the 2000's, a large-scale program called Piso Firme offered households in Mexico, cement floor to replace dirt floor.
+In the 2000's, a large-scale program called Piso Firme offered households in Mexico cement floors to replace dirt floors.
 The paper ‘Housing, Health and Happiness’ aims to measure the impact of this program on health and welfare of young children and their mothers.

 ## 2) Observational studies \[30sec\]